Cleveland Family Lawyer

 - Any other factor the court finds “relevant and equitable.”

-In determining an equitable division of the property, a court may order that a distributive award be paid to a spouse.
+In determining an equitable division of property, a court may order that a distributive award be paid to a spouse.
 A distributive award is paid from separate property or income, not marital property, and is not considered spousal support.

 In some cases, a court may award spousal support to one of the parties.
 Spousal support will be granted if the court determines it is appropriate and reasonable.
 The court will consider several factors when awarding spousal support, including the income of both parties, their physical, mental, and emotional conditions, and their relative earning abilities.